 \end{theorem}

 \begin{remark} Theorem \ref{thm:tau:mgf} implies consistency against all absolutely continuous non-uniform distributions.
-First, by the characterization in \eqref{eq:Stein_char}, $z\equiv\zero$ if and only if $\bX$ is uniformly distributed on $\Spp$ and thus $\tau>0$ for all alternative distributions.
-This consistency is also observed in the Gegenbauer decomposition of Theorem~\ref{thm:tau:mgf}, since $c_{k,p}(\lambda)\gamma_{k,p}>0$ implies that, for all densities $q$, $z\equiv\zero$ if and only if $\beta_{r,k}=0$ for all $k\ge1$, which again implies uniformity.
+By the characterization in \eqref{eq:Stein_char}, $z\equiv 0$ if and only if $\bX$ is uniformly distributed on $\Spp$ and thus $\tau>0$ for all alternative distributions.
+This consistency is also observed in the Gegenbauer decomposition of Theorem~\ref{thm:tau:mgf}, since $c_{k,p}(\lambda)\gamma_{k,p}>0$ implies that, for all densities $q$, $z\equiv 0$ if and only if $\beta_{r,k}=0$ for all $k\ge1$ and $r=1,\ldots,d_{k,p}$, which again implies uniformity.
 These observations connect to Sobolev test theory \citep[Theorem~4.4]{Gine1975} since the coefficients $c_{k,p}(\lambda)$ are positive for all $k\in\N$. \end{remark}

-With the same arguments as in Theorem~\ref{thm:tau:mgf}, we derive the expectation for fixed $n$ as a series of spherical harmonics. \begin{remark} As a result from the proof of Theorem~\ref{thm:tau:mgf}, we obtain
+With the same arguments as in Theorem~\ref{thm:tau:mgf}, we derive the expectation for fixed $n$ as a series of spherical harmonics. \begin{remark} As a consequence of the proof of Theorem~\ref{thm:tau:mgf}, we obtain

 \end{remark} Focusing further on the underlying random field, we find the limit Gaussian field (after recentering by the expectation) in analogy to Theorem~\ref{thm:1_mgf}.
 We introduce the notation $\Delta_{\Spp,\bt}$ to denote the Laplace--Beltrami operator on $\Spp$ acting with respect to the variable $\bt\in\Spp$.